p-cap/Portswigger-Academy-Mock/README.md

 # Portswigger-Academy-Mock
-A collection of mocked labs from Potswigger Academy
+A collection of mocked labs from Portswigger Academy